Analysis | Ginni Thomas texts reveal fears, motivation to overturn 2020 election

 These allegations were advanced without evidence by Trump legal adviser Sidney Powell and by Rudolph W. Giuliani, who was acting as the president’s lawyer and who once was a respected mayor of New York and Justice Department official.
 So outlandish were Powell’s conspiracies that, in response to a lawsuit by Dominion against Powell and others, her attorney said, “No reasonable person would conclude that the statements were truly statements of fact.”
 Ginni Thomas, however, promoted these conspiracies with the White House chief of staff as if she believed them.

 For anyone who thought that Trump’s claims of a stolen election were a game to salve a bruised presidential ego and that those around him went along to humor him, the Thomas texts speak to the real threats that existed at the time.
-To Thomas, this was deadly serious because she saw Trump as a bulwark against what she apparently believed was a threatening liberal movement.
+To Thomas, this was deadly serious, because she saw Trump as a bulwark against what she apparently believed was a threatening liberal movement.
 The texts suggest she was driven by ideology.

 She was not alone in pushing to overturn the election.
 Lots of actors were involved.
 But the texts with Meadows — and his replies — offer undeniable evidence that the president’s closest advisers were in the thick of trying to find a way to delay the certification process and possibly stop Biden from taking office.

 Maybe that isn’t news to a lot of people.
-After all, there is ample proof from post-election books by journalists and by others, as well as new information that has come out of the work of the Jan.
+After all, there is ample proof from post-election books by journalists and others, as well as new information that has come out of the work of the Jan.
 6 committee, that the efforts to obstruct Biden’s certification and possibly overturn the election were serious, concerted and involved high-ranking officials.

 Nor is it news how many Republican officials around the country were prepared to participate in the effort, despite the absence of real evidence.
 When Texas Attorney General Ken Paxton filed a flawed lawsuit to have results in four states overturned, the suit was eventually joined by 18 Republican state attorneys general and 126 House Republicans, including House Minority Leader Kevin McCarthy (R-Calif.).